uber/crumb/README.md

 }
 ```

-`@Plugin` is a custom annotation that our extension looks for in its `isProducerApplicable`
+`@Plugin` is a custom annotation that the extension looks for in its `isProducerApplicable`
 check.
-You can define any custom annotation you want.
+You can define any custom annotation.
 Extensions also have direct access to the
 `TypeElement`, so you can really use any signaling of your choice.

-So now we've indicated on the type that we want information extracted and stored.
-How does this look
+Now that the implementation is denoted via the `@Plugin` annotation, the next step is implementing
-in our extension?
+the `ProducerExtension` for this:

 ```java
 @AutoService(ProducerExtension.class)